Updated April 10, 2022

 Valley Internal Physicians cares for many patients who are elderly, as well as those with significant underlying medical conditions.
 These are the very populations at highest risk for severe complications from COVID-19 infection.
 Fortunately, we are experiencing a drop in cases throughout the U.S.

-The California Department of Public Health still requires that all individuals entering indoor
+Effective April 3, 2023, the California Department of Public Health no longer requires that masks

 TESTING